karambir/taman/README.md

 ## INSTALL

 Clone the [repository](https://github.com/karambir/taman), edit your `pelicanconf.py` and modify the `THEME` variable to make it point to the downloaded theme location.

+The theme use *assets* plugin to handle minification of css files from [here](https://github.com/getpelican/pelican-plugins/tree/maser/assets)

+- Install required package for *assets* plugin by `pip install webassets`
+- Refer this [documention](https://github.com/getpelican/pelican-plugins#how-to-use-plugins) to install plugin.

 ## PELICANCONF.PY